ClipMe vs Vizard: live Kick clipping vs upload clipping

 Where ClipMe pulls ahead

-• Chat-velocity + 18-signal scoring, not loudness alone
+• Chat-velocity + 18-signal scoring, not a transcript alone

 • Every clip rendered to 9:16, 1:1 and native 16:9 from one source